Stochastic transport equation in bounded domains: Introduction

 \section{Introduction}

+A great deal of attention has recently been given to the study of stochastic partial differential equations.
+We are interested in random description of physical problems, where the probabilistic term appears as a perturbation of the velocity vector field.
+In this direction, it was S. Ogawa \cite{SO} who initiated the analysis of wave propagation in random media.

-In this article we establish global existence and uniqueness of solution for the stochastic transport linear equations in bounded domains.
-Namely, we consider the following initial-boundary value problem: Given an initial-boundary data $u_0, u_b$, find $u(t,x;\omega) \in \R$, satisfying
+In this article we establish global existence and uniqueness of solutions for the stochastic linear transport equations (SLTE for short) in bounded domains.
+Namely, we consider the following initial-boundary value problem: Given a standard Brownian motion $B_{t} = (B_{t}^{1},...,B _{t}^{d} )$ in $\mathbb{R}^{d}$, find $u(t,x) \in \R$, satisfying